 Whether you exercise or not depends on the phase of the injury.
 For example, if you have inflammation of the discs, exercising (and breaking down muscles, causing inflammation) isn’t the best idea.
 However, if you simply have some back pain when you touch your toes (a mechanical issue), exercise is likely helpful.
 Now, these are only a few examples, but overall, it depends!

 Unfortunately, the second part of this statement is never remembered, but it’s the most important.
 Therefore, proper sit-ups can help stabilize and build the ship to prevent low back pain.
 Don’t perform sit-ups if you have low back symptoms, because everyone will have some degree of low back movement during a sit-up.
-For this, there are much better stabilization exercises like the march (read 5 Most Common Exercises).
+For this, there are much better stabilization exercises like the march.

 By now you should all know low back pain is multi-factorial and one thing may help and prevent, but isn’t the end-all be-all.
-It is essential to strengthen while improving proper muscle length and timing.
-Just proper muscle length and strength will improve most low back pain, but tackling 50 foot waves requires all three all three facets.
+Strengthening is essential while improving proper muscle length and timing.
+Just proper muscle length and strength will improve most low back pain, but tackling 50 foot waves requires all three facets.

 Muscle length can inhibit strength.
 Think about it, if certain muscles are tight they will pull the muscle in a unique position, adding extra stress to specific areas leading to symptoms.
 These tight muscles can inhibit and weaken muscles which need to work properly to prevent symptoms.
 If you have inhibited muscles, but only strengthen the weak muscles, you are perpetuating the problem.
 Don’t feed into this system, take care of muscle strength and length.
 The solution is not complex, but it isn’t this simple.